dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/person-related.png
     :width: 220

-The :ref:`detail panel<user-the-detail-panel>` on the right side will open.
+The :ref:`Detail Panel<user-the-detail-panel>` on the right side will open.
 You are now looking at the :ref:`Related tab<user-detail-panel-the-related-tab>`.
 It displays a list of all items that are logically related to this concrete person: